boisgera/MEDIANE/README.md

 The project provides **Try Jupyter!**, a perfect tool to get started with notebooks:

-  - It runs on your browser and t is hosted [in the cloud][Rackspace];
-    you don't have to install anything on your computer.
+  - It runs on your browser and t is hosted [in the cloud][Rackspace] (you don't have to install anything on your computer).

   - It is free and doesn't require any registration.